There are 2 common reasons why your ATV clicks, either the battery is weak, or the starter relay is bad.

 - Or the battery is dead.

-The first thing you should do is try to charge the battery with a 2 amp 12-volt smart battery charger (Amazon Link Ad).
+The first thing you should do is try to charge the battery with a 2 amp 12-volt smart battery charger (ad).
 Avoid charging over 2 amps as this could damage this size battery.

-If charging the battery doesn’t work you should then take it out and load test it.
-You can get a battery load tester here (Amazon Link Ad) or you can take the battery to any auto parts store and have them test it for you.
+If charging the battery doesn’t work, you should then take it out and load test it.
+You can get a battery load tester here (ad) or you can take the battery to any auto parts store and have them test it for you.
 Avoid the fancy digital battery testers as they’re made for cars, you need the old school ones with a needle and one button like the picture below.

 If the battery doesn’t charge and fails the load test you’ll need to get a new battery.
 If the battery is 3 to 5 years old you should replace it anyway as that is about how long you get of these batteries.